National History Bee Rules Summary – Varsity & Junior Varsity Divisions

 |26, 27, 28 , 29, or 30||1 bonus point||9 points|

 |31, 32, 33, 34 or 35||0 bonus points||8 points|

 The top 2-10 cumulative scorers in both the Varsity and Junior Varsity Divisions from the three preliminary rounds advance to finals, depending on the size of the field.
 At larger events, more than 10 students may advance, and then the Bee finals will be held in semifinal and final stages.
 How many students advance will be determined by the size of the field.
 Ties for the final spot in the finals will usually be broken by sudden death questions.
 In all cases, the Tournament Director will clarify the exact number of students who will make the finals before the preliminaries begin.

 The National Championships of The National History Bee – Varsity and Junior Varsity Divisions

 Individuals qualify for the National Championships of The National History Bee – Varsity and Junior Varsity Divisions through finishing in the top 50% of the draw in their division during the preliminary rounds of any tournament.
 These counts are inclusive of odd numbers of students (i.e if there are 21 students in the draw, then 11 qualify) and students that are tied – even if ties are broken by sudden death to determine advancement to the Finals.
 As we are again featuring three separate question sets, students have up to three chances to qualify – there is no difference for qualifying purposes as to whether a student qualifies off of an A set, B set, or C set tournament.

-Students who competed in the Varsity Division at the Regional or State Bee who are in 10th grade and younger, must however, compete in the Junior Varsity Division in the National Championships of The National History Bee (though they can still compete on Varsity teams if they choose in the National Championships of The National History Bowl).
+Students who competed in the Varsity Division in Regional tournaments for any reason who are in 10th grade and younger, must however, compete in the Junior Varsity Division in the National Championships of The National History Bee (though they can still compete on Varsity teams if they choose in the National Championships of The National History Bowl).

-Click on the National Championships tab for full details, including format and times of the competition, costs, and other information.
+Click on the Nationals tab for full details, including format and times of the competition, costs, and other information.